Jinjiang/vue-a11y-utils/README.md

 - Could it be fully used through keyboard with high efficiency?
 - Does all non-text content have a alternative text?
 - Does it have any fallback way for the creative interaction like e-pencil, audio input, face ID, touch ID, NFC etc.?
+- Is the color contrast enough to identify background and the text content?

 Each point of them might block the user flow or lead user to a no-way-out trap in some certain cases.